adam-gia/TUC-Security/README.md

 ## Tool Specification

-The tool accespts the following command-line arguements:
+The tool accepts the following command-line arguements:
 - `-d <directory>`: The directory to scan.
 - `-s <signature_file>`: Path to the malware signature database.
 - `-o <output_file>`: File to save a report of infected files.